luontola/specsy/README.md

         <scope>test</scope>
     </dependency>

 Then you can create a Specsy spec by extending the [Spec] trait.
-Annotate the class with which `@RunWith` to executed it with JUnit.
+Annotate the class with `@RunWith` to execute it with JUnit.
 The following shows the structure of a spec:

     import org.junit.runner.RunWith
     import net.orfjackal.specsy._